Overview — What Each Platform Does

 Where Mailforge Wins

-Mailforge offers a lower entry point with 10 mailbox slots minimum (~$30/month) and a free plan with 500 contacts — making it accessible for very early-stage operations.
-The built-in campaign management features (contact management, email scheduling) mean you can run campaigns without a separate sending tool.
-Annual billing discounts of ~17% help reduce long-term costs.
+Mailforge offers a lower entry point with 10 mailbox slots minimum (~$30/month) — making it accessible for very early-stage operations.
+Annual billing drops the per-slot rate to ~$2 (from $3 on monthly), which helps reduce long-term costs.
 The slot-based model lets you delete and recreate mailboxes without additional cost, which is useful for operations that frequently rotate infrastructure.
-Mailforge is a more self-contained solution for smaller operations.
+Mailforge is a convenient, low-friction option for smaller operations.

 ✓ Choose ColdRelay If…